tfachmann/personal-website/blog-src/inkscape-scientific.md

 The presented `makefile` should be put in an `images-src` folder and does the following things:
 1. creates a binary folder (`../images-bin`) if not present
-2. detects all source files (`wildcard *.svg`, `wildcard *png`, ...)
+2. detects all source files (`wildcard *.svg`)
 3. converts the `svg`s to `pdf` + `pdf_tex` by using Inkscape from the commandline

-It allows us to not bother of anything but the source files while we are still able to convert them to `pdf_tex` automatically.
+This allows us to only focus on the source files for editing and version control, while we are still able to convert them to `pdf_tex` automatically.